 - Graduates of a Master of Science in one of the programme fields working at your organization, who have the ambition to get out the most of their career.

 The EngD programme focuses on talented graduates with an interest in designing solutions for complex civil engineering problems.
 This means that not everyone will be allowed and that the selection for this track will be strict.

 Candidates will be tested based on these selection criteria:

-- CV candidate, with special attention to: results of the Master’s programme; other diplomas, courses; and years and type of work experience (if applicable);
+- CV candidate, with special attention to results of the Master’s programme; other diplomas, courses; and years and types of work experience (if applicable);

 - Motivation candidate, with special focus on demonstrable affinity with design and multidisciplinary assignments;

 - Professional skills, such as English language skills, communication and interpersonal skills, teamwork, initiative and self-reflection; and

 - Letter(s) of recommendation senior / graduate professor.